Make sure the following components are installed.

 Now you will need to edit the server configuration file so it instructs OpenVPN to use the password.txt file for the credentials.
 The server configurations always have the extension .conf and are named after the Location.
-If you want to connect to amsterdam.perfect-privacy.com, open Amsterdam.conf in your editor and in the line auth-user-pass add password.txt so the line reads like in the screenshot to the left.
+If you want to connect to amsterdam.perfect-privacy.com, open Amsterdam.conf in your editor and in the line auth-user-pass add password.txt so the line reads like in the screenshot.

 OpenVPN is now configured and you can start a connection with the following command: